Last updated: 2019-12-25 10:40:09PDF

 - 1. Enable MFA protection

-- 2. Access Tencent Cloud using sub-account
+- 2. Access Tencent Cloud with a sub-account

 - 7. Delete unnecessary certificates and permissions